kubeedge/website/docs/advanced/debug.md

       writeDeadline: 15
     ```

-6. Restart all the cloudcore and edgecore to apply the **Stream** configuration.
+6. Restart all the CloudCore and EdgeCore to apply the **Stream** configuration.

     ```shell
     sudo su